 Two further coronavirus-related deaths have been recorded in Northern Ireland, according to the Department of Health.The latest reporting period is over 48 hours.

-The latest figures put the official death toll at 575 - however, that figure is expected to rise significantly when deaths in all community settings are accounted for.
+It means the official death toll as recorded by the department rises to 2,118, although that figure is expected to increase significantly when deaths in all community settings have been accounted for.

 The latest figures also show there have been 84 new positive cases, out of 1,409 individuals tested.

 In the last seven days, there have been 788 positive cases.

 There are currently 89 people with Covid-19 being treated in hospitals across Northern Ireland – 16 of them in intensive care and ten on ventilators.